 A Life in RecoveryYour New Social Network

 Our clinicians begin your aftercare plan as soon as you arrive.
-Your role is to participate in all aspects of your treatment with commitment and dedication.
-You’ll take notes in your recovery journal and practice sobriety strategies in group sessions.
-Your counselors remind you every day that what you’re doing is preparing to meet life on life’s terms with your own set of practical tools.
-We help you find out what works – and we help you practice.
-If you step-down through our levels of care, you’ll have many opportunities to refine your long-term strategies with your therapists and counselors.
+Your role is to participate fully in all aspects of your treatment.
+We help you find out what works and help you practice the skills that matter.
+When you step-down through our levels of care, you have opportunities to refine your long-term strategies with your therapists and counselors.

 Social/peer support is a critical component of this process.
 During treatment, we teach you about the importance of peer support through groups like: